adipose tissue Disorder (atd) Specialist University of ARIZONA, TUCSON

 c.
 Stable marker of inflammatory repair: C-reactive protein (CRP)

-j.
-If you have a lot of chemical sensitivities, allergies, please check:
+h.
+If you have a lot of chemical sensitivities, allergies, itching, flushing, edema, or think you might have a mast cell activation disorder, please check:

 -Serum tryptase (Quest Diagnostics; 34484); CPT code 83520